 Even though a driver may often feel that he or she was arbitrarily ticketed for “tailgating” under N.Y.
 VTL 1129, a conviction will negatively impact a driver’s record and wallet.
 The recipient of tailgating ticket will incur 4 points on his or her driving record and a fine of $235 for a first offense.
 In addition, a tailgating charge may result in increased auto insurance rates.

 Drivers who have been ticketed for Following Too Closely under N.Y.
 VTL 1129 are strongly advised to seek the representation of a competent attorney to advocate for your rights.
 Attorney Adam H. Rosenblum is an experienced and skilled traffic violations attorney and provides expert and aggressive representation to those facing points on their driver’s license and the associated fines and surcharges.

-If you have received a New York Following too closely ticket, or any other NY traffic violation email or call 888-883-5529 to speak to an attorney from The Rosenblum Law Firm.
+If you have received a New York Following too closely ticket, or any other NY traffic violation email or call 888-883-5529 to speak to an attorney from Rosenblum Law.